-While driving up Highway 395, you have no doubt seen the historical marker signs for the Cottonwood Kilns, South of Lone Pine in the Owens Valley.
-These kilns used to sit on Cottonwood Creek, which dried up when the water from the lake was diverted, and now they sit in relative disarray as a memory from a lost time.
+While driving up Highway 395, you have probably seen the historical marker sign for the Cottonwood Kilns, south of Lone Pine in the Owens Valley.
+These kilns used to sit on Cottonwood Creek, which dried up when the water from the lake was diverted, and now they sit in relative disarray, as a memory from a lost time.
 I got a chance to visit them, and it was a great little detour that I recommend, here is all the information.

 - 1-mile dirt road

 - This information is from my visit in 2016

 North of the town of Cartago and Olancha, keep your eyes peeled for a historical marker sign for the Cottonwood Kilns.
 The road then heads off to the east for one mile before you arrive at the kilns.
 You can park in the dirt there in front of the kilns.

 These kilns were at one time used to provide the charcoal needed for the profitable Cerro Gordo mine.
 In the late 1800s, there was even a sawmill built here that they used to process the wood that was cut down to keep the kilns at the mine operational.

 Today there are only two kilns still in existence, and both are not whole, but they are still a great piece of history that you can explore.